 The Freeman's subsequent campaign in favour of the treaty was generally regarded, even by many on the pro-treaty side, as unduly partisan.
 It included intemperate editorials, the suppression of anti-treaty manifestos and speeches, and a notably malevolent treatment of Erskine Childers (qv), culminating in a cartoon depicting de Valera (qv) as the mouthpiece of Childers.
 The new administration in Dublin, however, came increasingly to rely on the Freeman for propaganda.
 In recognition of this, and also because he would represent the old home rule tradition, Fitzgerald was nominated to the Free State senate in 1922.
 He served in that forum until his death (9 March 1927).
 By then, the Freeman had succumbed to its many tribulations.
 The main factor in its eventual demise was that the partnership of Fitzgerald and Edwards ended in grief when the latter tried unsuccessfully to corner the market in newsprint and then absconded, leaving debts that the enfeebled Freeman could not meet.
 Its last issue appeared 19 December 1924; the assets, including the title, were later bought by the Irish Independent.

-Fitzgerald married (1904) Mary Kathleen Fogarty (c.1880–1956), born in Demerara, British Guyana (only child of William Fogarty, a prosperous West Indies merchant, and his first wife, Catherine (née Quinlivan), both from Co.
-Limerick; Fogarty married secondly Nannie Egan, from Co.
+Fitzgerald married (1904) Mary Kathleen Fogarty (c.1880–1956), born in Demerara, British Guyana (only child of William Fogarty, a prosperous West Indies merchant from Co.
+Limerick, and his first wife, Hannah; Fogarty married secondly Nannie Egan, from Co.
 Mayo).
 They had two sons and four daughters.
 Their younger son, Martin (1917–45), won the MC with the 5th Royal Inniskilling Dragoon Guards at Geffen, Holland (October 1944), and was afterwards killed in action in Germany.
 Their third daughter, Kathleen (1910–97), married the conductor and musicologist Michael Bowles (qv).